 Collar and cuffs

 - Hold: a very good balance between flexibility and rigidity, which I really appreciate.
-The collar is not cardboard and only “creaks” a little, while still holding up very well.
-However, we regret the absence of collar stays, replaced by a thin layer of additional iron-on adhesive in this area.
+The collar is not cardboardy and “cracks” only a little, while holding up very well.
+However, we regret the absence of collar stays, replaced by a thin layer of additional iron-on adhesive at this location.

 - Symmetry of the collar and cuffs: nothing to report!

-- Stripping of cuffs, collar and collar stand: straight.
-Quite close to the edge but you can still pinch the excess on the wrists.
+- Trimming of the cuffs, collar and collar stand: straight.
+Fairly close to the edge but you can still pinch the excess on the cuffs.

-- Seams: 6 stitches per centimeter, very even.
-Bonus: the noticeable English seams on the sleeves and sides!
+- Seams: 6 stitches per centimeter, very regular.
+Bonus: the appreciable English seams on the sleeves and sides!

-- Buttonholes: clean but lack a little body and relief compared to those of other participants.
+- Buttonholes: clean but lacking a little body and relief compared to those of other participants.

 Details

-- Buttons: thick imitation mother-of-pearl plastic, parallel sewn.
-We appreciate the presence of a reinforcing tail which ensures greater longevity.
+- Buttons: thick plastic imitation mother-of-pearl, sewn parallel.
+We appreciate the presence of a reinforcement tail which ensures greater longevity.

-- Patterns aligned with each other: Not everywhere.
+- Aligned patterns: Not everywhere.
 The front is well done, and that's the main thing.
 But we could quibble about the back, for example.
 This can be noticed on large patterns like these.

 - Throat: simple.